 One fellow from each region will be selected, based on the successful completion of the creative final presentation to a panel of selectors, to join the National ASPIRE cohort in Washington, D.C. for a week-long fellowship.
 To be considered for the National Fellowship, attendance and participation in the professional development programming is required.
 All students will receive feedback on their work from faculty and professional theatre leaders.

 Questions?
-Contact ASPIRE Arts Leadership Coordinator Raynesha Green rayneshagreen@missouri.edu
+Contact ASPIRE Arts Leadership Coordinator Alex Pikiben [email protected]

-Please remember, in order to participate in this event you must register for the festival
+Please remember, in order to participate in this in-person event you must register for the festival